Clayton McCullough

-Clayton Anthony McCullough (born December 27, 1979) is an American former professional baseball catcher and coach who currently serves as the manager for the Miami Marlins of Major League Baseball (MLB).
+Clayton Anthony McCullough (born December 27, 1979) is an American professional baseball coach who currently serves as the manager for the Miami Marlins of Major League Baseball (MLB).
 He has previously served as a first base coach for the Los Angeles Dodgers.

 Playing career

 McCullough attended Rose High School in Greenville, North Carolina.
-He was drafted by the Seattle Mariners in the 47th round of the 1998 MLB Draft but did not sign and played college baseball at East Carolina University instead.
+He was drafted by the Seattle Mariners in the 47th round of the 1998 MLB draft but did not sign and played college baseball at East Carolina University instead.
 During his collegiate career for the East Carolina Pirates, he batted .272 with 11 home runs and 82 runs batted in (RBIs) and earned second team All-Colonial Athletic Association honors in his junior year, as well as making a couple of All-Regional teams in three appearances in the NCAA baseball tournament.

 The Cleveland Indians selected McCullough in the 22nd round of the 2002 Major League Baseball draft.
 He played in the Indians' minor league system through 2005, playing for the rookie–level Burlington Indians in 2002, Single–A Lake County Captains in 2003, Lake County and the High–A Kinston Indians in 2004, Kinston, Double–A Akron Aeros and Triple–A Buffalo Bisons in 2005.
 In 104 games, he had a batting average of .197 with one home run and 25 RBI.

 Coaching career

-After one season as a volunteer assistant coach for East Carolina, McCullough served as a manager in Minor League Baseball for the Toronto Blue Jays organization from 2007 to 2014, working in the Rookie and Single–A levels and compiling a record of 629–559. before being hired by the Los Angeles Dodgers as their Minor League Field Coordinator.
+After one season as a volunteer assistant coach for East Carolina, McCullough served as a manager in Minor League Baseball for the Toronto Blue Jays organization from 2007 to 2014, working in the Rookie and Single–A levels and compiling a record of 629–559. before being hired by the Los Angeles Dodgers as their Minor League Field Coordinator in 2015.

 The Dodgers named McCullough their major league first base coach prior to the 2021 season.
+During his tenure as first base coach, he was a member of the World Series-winning Dodgers squad of 2024.
+Beyond his work at first base, McCollough also was the team's lead outfield coach and responsible for base stealing strategy.

+In 2024, he developed a helmet head bump ritual with Dodgers star Shohei Ohtani.
+After McCullough was hired by the Marlins after the 2024 season, Ohtani gave him an autographed painting of the two doing the first base head bump.